tsertkov/node-parallel-api-test/README.md

 Where:

 - `endpoint` - echo api endpoint (See [postman-echo-api](https://learning.postman.com/docs/developer/echo-api/))
-- `parallel` - number of tests to run in parallel
+- `concurrency` - number of tests to run in parallel
 - `repeat` - number of runs for each test to generate more load